PythonicCafe/pydokku/README.md

   "global", call `dokku.domains.set` with `app_name=None`)
 - Commands that can have different behaviors depending on the parameters were split in two methods, like `checks:set` (both `dokku.checks.set` and `dokku.checks.unset` were implemented)
+- Redundant or unnecessary commands (from the library's point of view) will not implemented, like `config:export`/`config:show` and `apps:exists`
 - Extra features were add to address some of Dokku's weaknesses and enable `pydokku` to provide a comprehensive view of all Dokku-related settings (this helps exporting all settings from a server and apply to another), like:
   - `dokku.ssh_keys.list` will add the actual public key by reading the Dokku SSH authorized keys file (if the user has